 Requesting GCMS Notes

 GCMS (Global Case Management System) notes are IRCC's internal processing notes for your application.
-They reveal the officer's detailed assessment — what specifically concerned them, what they found insufficient, and what factors they weighed.
-Requesting these is often the most valuable step after a refusal.
+They reveal the officer's detailed assessment, what specifically concerned them, what they found insufficient, and what factors they weighed.
+Reviewing them is often the most valuable step after a refusal because the reasons drive how you rebuild the application.
+Since July 29, 2025, IRCC has begun proactively including the officer's decision notes with many refusal letters for study permits, work permits and visitor visas, so check your refusal package first, you may already have the key reasoning.
+The full GCMS notes typically contain more detail, and you can still request them as described below.

 How to request GCMS notes